K's Choice

-K's Choice is a Belgian rock band from Antwerp, formed in the mid-1990s.
-The band's core members are brothers Sam Bettens (lead vocals, guitar) and Gert Bettens (guitar, keyboard, vocals).
-They are joined by Bart Van Lierde (bass), Tom Lodewyckx (lead guitar), Reinout Swinnen (keys) and Wim Van Der Westen (drums).
-The band has produced gold and platinum albums.
+K's Choice is a Belgian rock band from Antwerp, formed in 1994.
+The band's core members are brothers Sam (lead vocals, guitar) and Gert Bettens (guitar, keyboard, vocals).
+Since 2014, the Bettenses have been joined by Bart van Lierde (bass), Tom Lodewyckx (lead guitar), Reinout Swinnen (keys) and Wim van der Westen (drums).
+The band have released seven studio albums to date, several of which have been certified Gold and Platinum by the Belgian Entertainment Association.

 Band history

-In the early 1990s, Sam and Gert played in an amateur band, The Basement Plugs.
-This led to the discovery of Sam, who was offered a chance by a label; mainly because of his smoky, enigmatic voice.
-Under the name Sarah Beth, he appeared on several movie soundtracks with covers including "I'm So Lonesome I Could Cry" (originally by Hank Williams) for the movie Vrouwen Willen Trouwen (Women Want To Marry) and a duet with Frankie Miller, "Why Don't You Try Me", (originally by Ry Cooder) for the movie Ad Fundum.
-He was offered a contract and formed a band with his brother Gert.
-The band was named The Choice and in 1994 they recorded their debut album The Great Subconscious Club.
+In the early 1990s, Sam (then known as Sarah) and Gert Bettens played in a band together called The Basement Plugs.
+During this time, Sam appeared on several movie soundtracks as a vocalist including "I'm So Lonesome I Could Cry" (originally by Hank Williams) for the movie Vrouwen Willen Trouwen ("Women Want To Marry") and a duet with Frankie Miller, "Why Don't You Try Me", (originally by Ry Cooder) for the movie Ad Fundum.
+He was offered a recording contract, and formed a new band with Gert in order to fulfil it.
+The band was originally named The Choice, recording and releasing their debut album The Great Subconscious Club in 1994.

-In 1993, the band had five more or less permanent members: Sam and Gert Bettens, Jan van Sichem, Jr. (guitar), Bart Van Der Zeeuw (drums) and Erik Verheyden (bass).
-These five toured Germany and the United States in support of the Indigo Girls.
-When they learned of another group in the U.S. named The Choice, they changed their name to avoid legal problems; they decided upon "K's Choice" by going through the alphabet to see which letter would sound best in front of the word choice.
-Since they thought they needed a story behind the new name, they previously claimed that the K referred to Joseph K. from Kafka's the Trial, but later the band revealed the arbitrariness of choosing the "K".
+During the initial formation of the band, the Bettens were joined by Jan van Sichem, Jr. (guitar), Bart van der Zeeuw (drums) and Erik Verheyden (bass).
+This iteration of the band toured Germany and the United States in support of the Indigo Girls.
+While in the U.S., the band discovered another identically-named act and changed their name to avoid legal problems.
+They decided upon "K's Choice" by going through the alphabet to see which letter would sound best in front of the word "choice".
+Since they thought they needed a story behind the new name, they initially claimed that the K referred to Joseph K. from Franz Kafka's novel The Trial, but later the band revealed the arbitrariness of choosing the "K".

-Paradise in Me & Not An Addict
+Paradise in Me and "Not An Addict"

 In 1995, they released Paradise in Me.
 "Not an Addict", the first single taken from this album, was successful and brought international fame.
-This single was their most popular hit.
 For the next year (1996–1997) they toured supporting Alanis Morissette, who heard the band playing on a European festival and handpicked them as her support band.